henryiii/flake8-errmsg/README.md

 something _unexpected_ occurred.
 An app should not print a traceback for an error that is known to be triggerable by a user.

+## Options

+There is one option, `--errmsg-max-string-length`, which defaults to 0 but can be set to a larger value.
+The check will ignore string literals shorter than this length.
+This option is supported in configuration mode as well.
+This will only affect string literals and not f-strings.

 ## Usage

 Just add this to your `.pre-commit-config.yaml` `flake8` check under